LMatass/nx-angular-nest-template/README.md

 ## Features

-- Nx 17 for efficient monorepo management
+- Nx 19 for efficient monorepo management
-- Angular 17 with esbuild for fast and optimized builds
+- Angular 18 with esbuild for fast and optimized builds
-- Tailwind CSS integration on a separate branch

 ## Prerequisites